Skip to main content

 Gwinnett County Staircase Renovation FAQs

-01How long does a staircase renovation take in Gwinnett County?
+01How much does a staircase renovation cost in Gwinnett County?

-03Can you match my staircase treads to my existing hardwood floors in Gwinnett County?
+04Can you match new stair treads to my existing hardwood floors?

 Yes — every neighborhood including Norcross, Snellville, Lilburn, Buford, Grayson, and more.
-We're based in Lawrenceville and travel throughout Gwinnett County for staircase and floor work.
+We're based in Lawrenceville and travel throughout Gwinnett County for staircase and flooring work.
+No travel fees.

 Ready for Staircase Renovation in Gwinnett County?